Mexican Street Corn Casserole

 - 2 teaspoons chili powder

 - 1 large egg

 Preheat oven to 350 degrees.
 Place cotija cheese in the food processor and pulse until cheese is reduced to crumbles.
 Reserve one-half of the cheese.

-In a medium bowl, combine the corn, mayonnaise, sour cream, jack cheese, one-half the cotija cheese and egg.
-Mix until combined.
+In a medium bowl, combine the corn, mayonnaise, sour cream, jack cheese, garlic powder, chili powder, paprika, salt, lime juice, one-half the cotija cheese and egg.
+Whisk until combined.
 Grease a 2 quart casserole dish with 2 tablespoons butter.
 Pour the mixture in the casserole dish and bake, uncovered, for 45 minutes.

 To serve sprinkle reserved cotija cheese over the casserole.

 Mexican Street Corn Casserole for a Crowd

 - 12 ounces (4 cups) Monterey Jack cheese , shredded